sachajw/aiops-k8s-mcp-server/README.md

 #### 7. `getPodMetrics`

-Retrieves CPU and Memory metrics for a specific pod in the Kubernetes cluster.
+Retrieves CPU and Memory metrics for a specific pod.

 **Parameters:**
 - `namespace` (string, required): The namespace of the pod.